hatimzh/StudentsOrganizer/README.md

 # StudantsOrganizer
-Easy and simple platform to manage students marks.
+Easy and simple platform to manage students and their marks.